Has Eagles’ Jalen Hurts earned the title of franchise quarterback? (PODCAST) - NewsBreak

 IN THIS ARTICLE

+This would really shuffle things up.
+The 2022 NFL trade deadline is not until Nov.
+1 but some people are starting to consider how things could shake out before then.
+BUY GIANTS TICKETS: STUBHUB, VIVID SEATS, TICKETSMARTER, TICKETMASTER.
+WFAN’s Boomer Esiason has a particularly bold take.
+He thinks the New...

+DraftKings promo code: Get up to $1,050 in bonuses for NCAA football Week 5 games

-Dimers.com provides exclusive sports betting content to PennLive.com, including picks, analysis, tools and sportsbook offers to help bettors get in on the action.
+Catena Media provides exclusive sports betting content to nj.com, including picks, analysis, tools and sportsbook offers to help bettors get in on the action.
 Please wager responsibly.
-The Pittsburgh Pirates take on the Cincinnati Reds in MLB at PNC Park on Wednesday, beginning at 12:35 p.m.
-ET.
-The Pirates will send...

-Here are 5 reasons why Eagles’ Jalen Hurts is NFC Offensive Player of the Month

-Eagles quarterback Jalen Hurts has gotten off to a good start this season, helping the team become one of two teams in the league to begin with a 3-0 record.
-Because of Hurts’ efforts in leading the Eagles offense, he has earned a significant league award.
-The NFL announced...
+It’s Week 5 of the college football season and a DraftKings promo code can lead to $1,050 in bonuses ahead of several top-25...

 YOU MAY ALSO LIKE

-Note: UPDATE: Here is the Giants’ Thursday injury report ...
-Did not practice: CB Cor’Dale Flott (calf), CB Nick McCloud (hamstring), WR Wan’Dale Robinson (knee), WR Kadarius Toney (hamstring), DL Leonard Williams (knee) Limited: CB Aaron Robinson (appendix), LB Jihad Ward (knee) Full: CB Justin Layne (concussion) Ward...